ezgiefee/fun-with-algorithms/README.md

 # FunWithAlgorithms
 This repository will contain some algorithm problems and their solutions.
-I will update this readme file according to the places I found the problems from.
+I will update this readme file according to the places, I found the problems from.
 I will solve the problems on my way in the first approach but in other approachs; the solutions will be based on the sources.
+You can find the questions in the beginning of the file as a comment.

 Sources: